scribe-org/Scribe-Desktop/CONTRIBUTING.md

 ```

 Follow the on-screen instructions to complete the installation.
 You can find more details in the [official Rust documentation](https://doc.rust-lang.org/book/ch01-01-installation.html).

+Install `just` using the following command in your terminal:

+`cargo install just`

 - For Windows: